flinker-app/docsfx/docs/ifc-gpt.md

 [**Book a Meeting Now**](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/)

 We look forward to exploring how an IFC GPT integration can enhance your organization's efficiency.

+## Features

+* Search and query single or multiple IFC files with natural language
+* Query for prosa words (stings) or other data formats like numbers, IDs etc.
+* Combine multiple prompts in your IFC query
+* Clear search by typing "reset all"

+## Benfits

+✅ **Enhanced Efficiency**: Work faster and more efficient as in IFC browser, saving valuable time ✅ **Improved Decision-Making**: Do not oversee IFC data and gain better insights from your IFC model for more informed and accurate decisions
+✅ **Natural Language Queries**: Easily search and query IFC files using natural language, making data retrieval intuitive and accessible for anybody in your team
+✅ **Comprehensive Data Analysis**: Combine multiple prompts to perform complex queries, providing a thorough analysis of your BIM data
+✅ **Privacy and Security**: Ensure your data remains secure with client-side processing and no external file uploads ✅ **Multilingual Support**: Interact with your IFC files in any major language, accommodating diverse project teams

 ## FAQ